bmeddeb/gitbench/docs/development/contributing.md

-# Contributing to GitFleet
+# Contributing to gitbench

-Thank you for your interest in contributing to GitFleet!
+Thank you for your interest in contributing to gitbench!
 This document provides guidelines and instructions for contributing to the project.
 We welcome contributions of all kinds, including bug reports, feature requests, documentation improvements, and code changes.

 ## Table of Contents